LarvixON-ZPI/larvixon-frontend/assets/legal/terms_of_service_en.md

 This is a **free academic research project** provided "as-is" without any warranties.

-We (the project team and Poznan University of Technology) are **NOT LIABLE** for:
+We (the project team and Wroclaw University of Technology) are **NOT LIABLE** for:
-- ❌ Any damages arising from use of the Service
+- Any damages arising from use of the Service
-- ❌ Loss of data, time, or research results
+- Loss of data, time, or research results
-- ❌ Inaccurate or misleading analysis results
+- Inaccurate or misleading analysis results
-- ❌ Service downtime or interruptions
+- Service downtime or interruptions
-- ❌ Medical decisions made based on this experimental tool
+- Medical decisions made based on this experimental tool

 **USE AT YOUR OWN RISK.**

 ### 9.2 No Commercial Relationship

 This is a **non-commercial academic project**:
-- ✅ **Free to use** for research and educational purposes
+- **Free to use** for research and educational purposes
-- ✅ **No paid features or subscriptions**
+- **No paid features or subscriptions**
-- ✅ **No commercial support** (community/academic support only)
+- **No commercial support** (community/academic support only)

 ---